codewithdevelpors/Hack_Orbit/server/README.md

-# Code Galaxy - Backend
+# HackOrbit - Backend

-A Node.js/Express backend for the Code Galaxy website, providing API endpoints for file management, search, ratings, and downloads.
+A Node.js/Express backend for the HackOrbit website, providing API endpoints for file management, search, ratings, and downloads.

 ## Features